 “Certainly not the way we wanted to come in here and greet you all,” said head coach Gerad Parker.
 “Losing is not acceptable here and we know that, and we will do everything in our power to get back to winning.”

 The first quarter started off in favor of Troy.
-The Trojans were the first on the board after Damien Taylor bowled over three Wolfpack defenders en route to 25-yard touchdown run.
+The Trojans were the first on the board after Damien Taylor bowled over three Wolfpack defenders en route to a 25-yard touchdown run.
 Taylor would finish the game with a team-high 103 rushing yards on 11 attempts.

 “We had a good run game in the first half and a good run game in the second half,” Taylor said.
 “The lineman did their jobs, and we just kept moving the sticks.